Domino Brownies Recipe

 - 3. Meanwhile, melt butter in a large saucepan over medium heat.
 Remove from the heat; stir in sugar and vanilla.
 Add eggs, one at a time, stirring well after each addition.
 Combine the flour, cocoa, baking powder and salt; stir into butter mixture just until combined.
 Spread over warm blond layer.

-- 4. Bake for 20-25 minutes or until a toothpick inserted near the center comes out clean (do not overbake).
+- 4. Bake for 20-25 minutes or until a toothpick inserted in the center comes out clean (do not overbake).
 Cool on a wire rack.

-- 5. Cut into 36 rectangles (3-1/4 in. x 1 in.).
+- 5. Cut into 36 rectangles (3-1/4x1 in.).
 With decorating gel, draw a line dividing each rectangle in half widthwise; attach baking bits with dabs of decorating gel to resemble dominoes.
 Yield: 3 dozen.